SamadritaBhattacharya/Maps/README.md

 # Maps

 A simple javascript program using the API.
-The usage of third-party API of maps.
+The usage of third-party Mapquest API.